Top Stories: ISIS Leader, Alex Jones and Congressional Baseball Game

 Thousands turn out for Congressional Baseball Game

 Tens of thousands of people attended the Congressional Baseball Game in Washington, D.C.
-Thursday in a show of unity for the Republican members of Congress who were shot during an earlier practice in Alexandria, Va.
+Thursday in a show of unity for the Republican members of Congress who were shot at during an earlier practice in Alexandria, Va.
 The bi-partisan charity event raised more than $1 million for charities.
 The attack left Republican Majority Whip Steve Scalise in critical condition and in need of more surgeries.

 Also: